 So the question I get more than anything is, who is cyber insurance for?
 Do I need it?
 It feels like an expense, and today, in 2021, in a post-COVID world, cyber insurance is as important as your general liability.

 No organizations are immune to cyberattacks.

-In fact, over half (53%) of respondents from ISACA’s report expect to experience a cyberattack within the coming year.
-With this in mind, it’s important to review top cyber trends from the last 12 months and respond accordingly to ensure your organization remains safe and secure in 2021.
+Over half (53%) of respondents from ISACA’s report expect to experience a cyberattack within the coming year.
+With this in mind, review top cyber trends from the last 12 months and respond accordingly to ensure your organization remained safe and secure in 2021.

 Here are some of the most common cyber concerns from 2020, as well as best practices for avoiding them:

-- Ransomware — Ransomware is a type of malicious software that cybercriminals use to compromise a device (or multiple devices) and demand a large payment be made before restoring the technology for the victim.
-Since ransomware often appears in the form of deceptive links or attachments, encourage employees to never click on suspicious links or download attachments from unknown senders.
+- Ransomware — Ransomware is a type of malicious software that cybercriminals use to compromise a device (or multiple devices) and demand a large payment before restoring the technology for the victim.
+Since ransomware often appears in deceptive links or attachments, encourage employees never to click on suspicious links or download attachments from unknown senders.

-- Software update issues — Although conducting routine software updates may seem like an arbitrary act, it can make all the difference in protecting your organization.
+- Software update issues — Although conducting routine software updates may seem arbitrary, it can make all the difference in protecting your organization.
 Failing to update your software regularly can create major cybersecurity gaps, making it easier for cybercriminals to infiltrate your systems.
 That being said, keep staff on a strict update schedule, and consider using a patch management system to further assist with updates.

 How to Purchase Cyber Insurance